Upright Row

 A number of hand positions can be used, close - normal - wide, however having a wide grip will maximize exercise benefit for your back muscles.

-Smoothly pull the bar up towards the underside of the bench at chest level, aiming to squeeze your shoulder blades together.
+Exhale and smoothly pull the bar up towards the underside of the bench at chest level, aiming to squeeze your shoulder blades together, this will work your middle back Rhomboid muscles.

 You may want to place a mat under your lifting area to protect the floor when you finish your lift - if the weight needs to be dropped more than a few inches you should ask for two spotters to take the weight back to the ground in order to protect both the gym floor and the weights.